 After the ride, they decided to split up.
-Max and Katy were going to go to “It’s a Small World” – amid jeers from their friends about being too old – while Samantha said she was in the mood for Star Tours.
+Max and Katy were going to go to “Expedition of the Heart” – amid jeers from their friends about being too educational – while Samantha said she was in the mood for the Coil of Wonders.

-“I’m kinda in the mood for the Haunted Mansion,” said Ricky.
+“I’m kinda in the mood for the Obelisk of Terror,” said Ricky.

 “Me too,” Maria echoed.